Together-Java/ModernJava/src/first_steps.md

 tweak it, and play with it.

 So try playing around with this program.
 If you actively engage then you will retain information better.
-So try playing around with this program.
-If you actively engage then you will retain information better.